dpolec/MinimalWebApi/README.md

 });
 app.MapGet("id-name/{id}", (int id) => new RandomValue(id, "Name"));
 ```
-In Swagger we can see that we don't have grouped this.

 ![image](https://user-images.githubusercontent.com/11536139/228445670-a7418153-5f21-4381-86a1-3382978012eb.png)
+In Swagger we see that we don't have it grouped.<br />
 Lets fixed this.<br />
 We need add .WithTags("") after all map.
 ```